strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Managing logs with data retention policies

 Kafka uses logs to store message data.
-Logs are a series of segments.
+Logs are a series of segments with various associated indexes.
 New messages are written to a single _active_ segment.
 The messages are never modified.
-Using fetch requests, consumers read from the active segment.
+Using fetch requests, consumers read from the segments.
 After a time, the active segment is _rolled_ to become ready-only as a new active segment replaces it.
 Older segments are retained until they are eligible for deletion.

 You can configure the maximum size in bytes of a log segment and the amount of time in milliseconds before an active segment is rolled.